How to Create a Stellar Digital Portfolio

 Step 7.
 Send it!
 It can be beneficial to practice your portfolio presentation with a friend, family member, or yourself in a mirror.
 This will not only help build confidence, but it will also help you orally articulate your creative ideas.

-So, now that you’ve created the work and put in the time and effort to create a portfolio, you can sit back and relax, right?
+So, now that you’ve learned how to create a stellar digital portfolio, you can sit back and relax, right?
 Wrong.
 Continuing to conceive, construct, and improve your craft is a fundamental component to being creative.
 With each piece you make, you’ll continue to build a stellar portfolio that is ever-evolving and expanding.

 Get more support with formatting images and documenting your work for your portfolio at RMCAD’s Student Learning Center (SLC).
 The SLC welcomes students from all programs both on-campus and online who strive to do better in the classroom while perfecting their craft.
 Self-schedule an appointment with the SLC here or email the SLC at email@example.com.
 Contact RMCAD’s Career + Alumni Services department at firstname.lastname@example.org